SchweizerischeBundesbahnen/api-principles/eventdriven/best-practices.md

 #### JSON Payload
 {: .no_toc }

-Read more about date and time format in //TODO date format definieren.
+Read more about date and time format in [Date property values should conform to RFC 3339](https://schweizerischebundesbahnen.github.io/api-principles/eventdriven/best-practices/#date-property-values-should-conform-to-rfc-3339)

 ### Use Standards for Country, Language and Currency Codes